 Consumers aren’t only reached through a single channel.
 Can the vendor adapt to consumer needs to engage them on the channel where they are most likely to respond?

-Is the system secured by unique user-ids and passwords so your data is safely guarded?
+Is the system secured by unique user-ids and passwords?

 8. Customer Success Team

-A great customer success team should not be overlooked.
 Will the dealership work with a single point of contact or multiple contacts?
 How often will contacts change?
-Are they trained in Google Analytics reporting to assist you in reviewing results?
+Are they trained in Google Analytics reporting?

 10. Proven Results